Hgoatly/RecipesWithout/README.md

 - [JQuery](https://jquery.com/) was used to enable the Materialize elements and grid system.
 - [Gitpod](https://gitpod.io/workspaces/) and [Github](https://github.com/).
 All code was written in Gitpod, and pushed to Github for storage and version control.
 - [Balsamiq](https://balsamiq.com/) was used to create wireframes for the project.
+- [Font Awesome](https://fontawesome.com/) provides icons for the site.
 - [Unsplash](https://unsplash.com/) was used to download images for the site.
 - [Pixabay](https://pixabay.com/) was used to download images for the site.
 - [Favicon.cc]( https://www.favicon.cc/?action=icon&file_id=793468) was used to generate the favicon - which is a knife, fork and spoon.